Henry Boyle, 5th Earl of Shannon: Family

 William also served as M.P later in life.
 Pooley Walton was a daughter of Charles Walton of Little Bursted, Essex.
 Her paternal uncle Sir George Walton was a Vice Admiral of the Royal Navy.

 Rebecca Child was a daughter of Josiah Child, governor of the Honourable East India Company and his second wife Mary Atwood.
 Her maternal grandfather William Atwood was also a merchant.

 Life account

 He was educated at Eton College and then joined the service of the Foreign Office.
 In 1852, Boyle was appointed Attaché to the British envoy at Frankfurt am Main, a Free imperial city maintaining its independence.
 Frankfurt was at the time a member of the German Confederation and served as the seat of its Bundesversammlung.
 From 1852 to 1853, Boyle served as Attaché to the British embassy at Vienna, capital of the Austrian Empire.

 His father died on 1 August 1868.
 Henry inherited his title and the estates associated with it.
 He held said title and estates until his own death.

+On 22 February 1871 he was appointed the Honorary Colonel of the West Cork Artillery Militia in succession to his father.
+The regiment was later designated the 2nd Brigade, South Irish Division, Royal Artillery.